 - Complete 3-5 core courses (depending on major)

 - Earn a minimum 3.5 grade point average or better

 - Attend all workplace preparation meetings conducted by the Co-op Staff

 - Be available to interview for positions identified by the Co-op Staff

 - All positions are full time, a minimum of 35 hours a week, for the duration of one semester or two consecutive semesters.
 Work Terms available: spring, spring/summer, summer/fall and fall.
 The duration of your work term will be determined by the co-op staff, employer and student.

-- Upon acceptance of a position the Office of Cooperative Education will enroll you in D701 course and complete the proper work authorization documentation.
+- Upon acceptance of a position, you will be enrolled you in D701 course and the proper work authorization documentation will be completed.
 You will be charged an administrative fee of $415 (currently) per Co-op semester.

 - Participate in a mid-term visit at your work site with you, your manager, faculty advisor and co-op staff member.